ffalfred/energy_predictor/README.md

 Transforms FASTA sequences to sequences of matrices of 20X1.
 These are introduced in a bidirectional GRU neural network complemented with two previous feed-forward layers and three posterior feed-forward layers.

+## Options of use
+Options of prediction-energies.py:

+### -in:
+fasta file containing the protein sequences.
+Example: try.fasta

+### -p:
+dictionary file containing the preprocessing values and weights for the neural network.
+It has to be "weights_neuralnetwork"

+### -o:
+name of the output file.
+It will be placed in predicted_proteins.
+The output file is in format '.npz'.
+It contains the arrays:

+	->"id": id of the protein
+	->"aminoacid": sequence of amino-acids of the proteins ->"x": sequence of amino-acid in the binary array form (nº of sequences x max length of protein x 20).
+In mask format.
+	->"mask_seq": mask sequence used for the neural network (nº of sequences x max length of protein x 1).
+	->"predicted": vector of the energies (nº of sequences x max length of protein x 5).
+In mask format.

+### -s:
+name of the output file with proteins that has not been processed due to the length or because it has certain amino-acids

 ## Files
 Files contained in the "energy_predictor" repository: